ColumbusStateWorkforceInnovation/Java-IV-course-outline/lab-3/README.md

 # Lab 3 - Read, Update, and Delete for our API

-This lab checks your knowledge of the content in chapter eight of the *Spring Web Essentials* book.
+This lab checks your knowledge of the content in chapters eight and ten of the *Spring Web Essentials* book.

 ## Before you begin